D4void/databackup/README.md

 A bash script to backup data and transfer the archive with ftp, ftpfs, sshfs or swift.

-databackup  Backup files: zip it, encrypt it and upload it to Internet (ftp server, cloud...).
+databackup.sh Backup files: zip it, encrypt it and upload it to Internet (ftp server, cloud...).
 Local copy is possible.

 **USAGE**: